toey-arch/toey-arch.github.io/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/)

-This project is the design of Healing Center whose purpose is to encourage positive healing environment for lecturers and students of Rangsit University

 ## 🛠 Skills
 Sketchup, Photoshop, Autocad, Enscape, Lumion, Rhino

 ## About This Project

+### Intro

+This project is the design of Healing Center whose purpose is to encourage positive healing environment for lecturers and students of Rangsit University

 ### Setup